Irrela/Irrela.github.io/_posts/english/2023-07-21-IELTS-Speaking-rush.md

 ### Musical instrument  (M)

 - ***Do you know how to play a musical instrument?***

+    No, I can't play any instruments.
+I did learn the violin `for a short time`, but I `didn't stick with` it, and I've almost `forgotten everything about it`.

 - ***Do you think students should learn to play musical instruments at school?***

+    Yes, I completely agree with this `proposal`.
+Firstly, I believe it offers `a practical approach to music and aesthetic education`.
+Developing a good taste in music can bring children `a great deal of joy` in their future lives.
+Furthermore, practicing musical instruments can also enhance children's ability to `coordinate their bodies`.

 - ***Have you taken any classes on musical instruments in school?***

+    Yes, I have.
+In fact, a music course is `mandatory` in the Chinese foundational education curriculum.
+To help students better understand music, we are often taught how to play the Chinese flute, which is made by wood but metal.

 - ***Which musical instrument do you like?***

+    When it comes to the `listening experience` and acting style, I prefer the `trumpet`.
+As you know, it's a crucial instrument in `blues music`, a genre I quite enjoy

 - ***How easy would it be to learn to play a musical instrument without a teacher?***

+    Personally, I find it quite challenging because `I have experience learning the violin`, and I fully acknowledge that a teacher can `promptly` and accurately correct your `mistakes`.
+This correction is crucial in the learning process, as beginners often struggle to identify these errors and can easily develop bad habits without proper guidance.

 ### Robots  (M)